 I didn’t expect that it would be so easy to make a frame.
 If you have a frame paper die, you don’t need to also buy a frame mould to be able to make interesting frames.
 You just need one mould with little leaf elements.
 The combination of the paper and the small elements will give you an almost countless number of different frames.
 As I like to say in the last years: Reduce the number of tools!

 Because the well-organized craft space is actually a well-planned one.
-Not one which has everything, because you can’t have everything.

 So, using my Sizzix Big shot machine I cut a little frame shape.
 One of the small moulded elements was wonderful to decorate the frame.